UoA-eResearch/git-novice/episodes/09-conflict.md

 the version we want to keep.
 Then we can add and commit this version.

 On the key line above, Git has conveniently given us commit identifiers for the two versions of `guacamole.jpg`.
-Our version is `HEAD`, and Xin's version is `439dc8c0...`.
+Our version is `HEAD`, and Shen's version is `439dc8c0...`.
 If we want to use our version, we can use `git checkout`: